Garfield County hits accelerator on proposal to build gas station in West Rifle

 The Rifle Planning and Zoning Commission also unanimously approved annexing the parcel into municipal boundaries.

-“I thnk it’s a great use for that property, it’s a great location, it’s something that Rife’s sorely needed for awhile,” P/Z Chair Dustin Marantino said on Dec.
+“I think it’s a great use for that property, it’s a great location, it’s something that Rifle’s sorely needed for awhile,” P/Z Chair Dustin Marantino said on Dec.
 13. “I see a lot of opportunity.”

 Rifle Planning Director Patrick Waller said the city will serve water to the proposed location, which will also use an onsite wastewater treatment system.